New Brunswick, New Jersey Therapists

 A Crisis in Mental Health

 Mental Health America releases an annual report ranking each state in the nation based on residents’ ability to access and receive treatment for mental health.
-For 2019, one of the most alarming aspects of the report is that severe depression in youth has increased across the board, and half of all teens age 11-17 said they think about harming themselves or committing suicide often throughout the week.
-Of youth with the severe cases of depression—1.7 million young people—were not receiving treatment for their desperate condition.
+For 2019, one of the most alarming aspects of the report is that severe depression in youth has increased across the board, and half of all teens aged 11-17 said they think about harming themselves or committing suicide often throughout the week.
+Of youth with severe cases of depression—1.7 million young people—were not receiving treatment for their desperate condition.

 Environmental Concerns and Mental Health

 The federal Superfund program prioritizes cleanups of hazardous chemically contaminated sites.
 New Jersey has more toxic sites than any other state in the nation.
 The former governor who wrote the Superfund Law said there are so many toxic waste sites in New Jersey, nobody lives very far from them.
 New Jersey has more places under the federal Superfund program which prioritizes cleanups of hazardous contaminated sites than any other state.
 There are 115 superfund sites listed at the federal level.
-In addition, New Jersey has its own list of toxic waste sites numbering in the thousands.
+In addition, New Jersey has its list of toxic waste sites numbering in the thousands.

 The city of New Brunswick alone has 92 contaminated waste sites.
 The Passaic River contains Agent Orange, linked to severe psychological and neurological illness.